RISHI9211/RAG-Powered-Assistant/README.md

 # Deployment

-- Deployable on: Azure App Service
+- Deployable on: Render Service